 Premium Price Hikes

 Many insurers significantly raise premiums as pets age, making what was once an affordable policy unaffordable.
-In some instances, for example, our quotes for an eight-year-old dog were nearly $95 higher per month than a two-year-old one.
+In some instances, for example, our quotes for an 8-year-old dog were nearly $95 higher per month than a 2-year-old one.
 Increasing costs of veterinary care, changing trends in pet populations, and changes in discounts can also raise premiums.

 Pet plans generally have deductibles, limits, and coinsurance percentages that add to out-of-pocket costs for covered claims.
 You’ll get a higher reimbursement from insurers if you select higher limits, and lower deductibles and coinsurance percentages.
 But it’ll cost you more in monthly premiums.